learn-co-curriculum/phrg-conditional-quiz-vowels/README.md

 # Conditional Vowels

 The questions in this quiz are predicated on the idea of building methods that can determine if a letter is a vowel or a consonant.
-For the purposes of this quiz, vowels will be `'a'`, `'e'`, `'i'`, `'o'`, and `'u'` (sorry, but you're not in the club, `'y'`).
+For the purposes of this quiz, vowels will be `"a"`, `"e"`, `"i"`, `"o"`, and `"u"` (sorry, but you"re not in the club, `"y"`).

-?: We're building a method, `vowels_with_if_elsif` that will take in a letter and return `true` if that letter is a vowel and `false` if that letter is a consonant.
+?: We"re building a method, `vowels_with_if_elsif` that will take in a letter and return `true` if that letter is a vowel and `false` if that letter is a consonant.

 ```ruby
 def vowels_with_if_elsif(letter)